Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Experiments

 \subsection{Ablation Studies}

-Running the full sweep of 109 hyperparameter configurations on the complete CMATH test set is computationally impractical.
-We instead sweep on a fixed random subset of 100 CMATH problems (seed 42); the \TtoT{} baseline accuracy on this subset is 81\%, as opposed to 82.33\% on the full set, so subset numbers in this subsection are not directly comparable to Table~\ref{tab:main}.
-Figure~\ref{fig:ablation} plots every configuration in the (cost, accuracy) plane; Appendix~\ref{app:ablation} describes the protocol in full.
+We sweep the three \TtoM{} detector strategies (\textsc{LowProb}, \textsc{T2T-Remask}, \textsc{LogitDiff}) over a grid of remask thresholds, per-position budgets $C_{\max}$, and per-step ratio caps $\rho_{\max}$, yielding 109 configurations in total, and compare against the \TtoT{} baseline; the full grid and protocol are given in Appendix~\ref{app:ablation}.
+Each configuration is evaluated on a fixed random subset of 100 CMATH problems (seed 42).
+Fig.~\ref{fig:ablation} plots every configuration in the (cost, accuracy) plane.
 Every \TtoM{} configuration lies strictly above the 81\% \TtoT{} baseline.
-The best trade-off in the sweep is \textsc{LowProb} with $\tau_{\text{lp}}{=}0.3$, $C_{\max}{=}1$, $\rho_{\max}{=}0.25$, which reaches 93\% at 69.2 remasks per sample; this is the configuration carried over to the main experiments.
-At the other end of the cost axis, \textsc{T2T-Remask} with $\tau_{\text{tr}}{=}0.9$ reaches 87\% with 1.7 remasks per sample, showing that even a very small volume of targeted remasks is effective.
-Aggressive settings (large $\tau$, unbounded $C_{\max}$, $\rho_{\max}{=}1$) push the count past $10^3$ per sample while driving accuracy back below 88\%, which motivates the safety caps.
+The highest-accuracy configuration is \textsc{LowProb} with $\tau_{\text{lp}}{=}0.7$, $C_{\max}{=}3$, $\rho_{\max}{=}1.0$, which reaches 95\% and is the configuration carried over to the main experiments.
+The most cost-efficient configuration is \textsc{LowProb} with $\tau_{\text{lp}}{=}0.3$, $C_{\max}{=}1$, $\rho_{\max}{=}0.25$, which still reaches 93\%.
+The lightest-touch configuration is \textsc{T2T-Remask} with $\tau_{\text{tr}}{=}0.9$, which reaches 87\%, showing that even a very small volume of targeted remasks is already effective.